-In the heart of the Barbagia region, Fonni, with walls covered in murals, is the highest town on the island.
+In the heart of the Barbagia region, Fonni is the highest town on the island.
 This mountainous district, including Monte Spada and the Bruncu Spina refuge on the Gennargentu Massif, is Sardinia's most primitive.
 Life in some villages seems not to have changed much since the Middle Ages.
-Here a rigidly patriarchal society perpetuates the unrelenting practice of vendetta.
+Here a rigidly patriarchal society perpetuates age-old customs and obedience to rural traditions.
 Although as a tourist you may be looked at with curiosity, a smile can go a long way.
 High mountain roads wind and loop through the landscape; towns are small and undistinguished, their social fabric formed in complete isolation.
-On feast days elaborate regional costumes are worn as an explicit statement of community identity.
+On feast days elaborate local costumes are worn as an explicit statement of community identity.

 Elsewhere in Sardinia